aklump/drupal_dev_sandbox/README.md

 ## Usage

-1. When you want to reroute the request to _private://dev_sandbox.inc_ add `sb=1` to the URL.
+1. When you want to reroute the request to _private://dev\_sandbox.inc_ add `sb=1` to the URL.
 2. To set the active theme also include `theme={theme_name}` to the URL
-3. Test out code by writing it in _private://dev_sandbox.inc_
+3. Test out code by writing it in _private://dev\_sandbox.inc_.
+Drupal has been fully bootstrapped so everything is available that you'd expect in any controller.